ConduitNetwork/docs/infrastructure/pxeboot/pxeboot.rst

 Overview
 --------

-|morpheus| includes a built in PXE Server to enable easy and rapid bare metal provisioning.
+|conduit| includes a built in PXE Server to enable easy and rapid bare metal provisioning.

 Prerequisites
 -------------